 provides a welcoming environment for youth, artists, and community members to experience self-discovery and growth through the art and process of theatre.Watch a video of our story

 New Hampshire Theatre Project has been making theatre with communities for over thirty years, and now in the wake of the Covid-19 Global Pandemic we are launching a new initiative.
-The We Don’t Know What This Is Yet podcast project aims to gather accounts from individuals, hold space for community dialogue, and directly engage and support a diverse pool of artists in the creation of new work.
+The We Don’t Know What This Is Yet Podcast gathers accounts from individuals, hold space for community dialogue, and directly engage and support a diverse pool of artists in the creation of new work.

 Each episode of the podcast is in two parts: First, we’ll sat down with a guest and talk to them about a simple theme: uncertainty.
 We spoke to people from all sorts of backgrounds throughout the state: medical workers, restaurateurs, small business owners, corrections officers, people in recovery, religious leaders….. and asked "What does uncertainty mean to each of us?
 What feels uncertain about our paths and our fields right now?".

-Then in part 2, we’ll give each interview to a different artist and ask them to create something - anything - inspired by these conversations.
+Then in part two, we’ll give each interview to a different artist and ask them to create something - anything - inspired by these conversations.
 It could be a song, some poetry, a painting, a photo series, or even a dance.
 And we’ll talk to these creators about their experience making this work: What inspired them?
 What did they relate to?
 What seemed unfamiliar?
 What were their own uncertainties in this process?